DimuthuDKA/QuadrupedTrotting/README.md

 # QuadrupedTrotting
+Run apitest.py for PyBullet Simulations.
+Therein, you need to set Matlab Engine path.

 Run QuadrupedTrottingMainFile.m for generating trotting trajectories as per the below instructions.

 QuadrupedTrottingMainFile.m is the main file I used to generate curve parameters (configuration space parameters of limbs) for different gaits.
 Make sure this file stays with fwdKin.m, GaitCalc.m, invKin.m, phaseGaitCalc.m, plotQuadruped.m, Rx.m, Ry.m, Rz.m